 This is where Roger comes in.
 The lingua franca of texting is the curt message.
 I don’t know about you, but I really feel the need to know that a message has been received and understood.
 If I send a text that says something to the effect of “I need to see your report by the end of the day”, I feel unhappy if I don’t get a response.
 It’s like if I said the same thing to that person in my office, and he just walked out without responding.
 It is very clear to me how I would interpret such an action.
 And shortly thereafter it would be equally clear to the other person.
 What is missing is Roger.
 All you need is a text response that says “Will do”.
 Or even “K”, if that’s your thing.
 Sadly, and frustratingly, I am finding that Roger is very much the exception rather than the rule these days.

 I said earlier that inter-personal “handshaking” protocols are to a large degree cultural, and maybe that’s what’s going on here.
 A texting culture is arising - or has arisen - in which subtext is no longer being conveyed at all - even emoticons, as best as I can tell, are en route to being passé.
 If so, that is a counter-productive development.
-I do converse with a few people routinely whose preferred mode of communication is the test message, and have done for some time.
-I still find it a frustrating medium, and mainly because I dearly miss Roger, which I still give, but rarely receive.
+I do converse with a few people routinely whose preferred mode of communication is the text message, and have done so for some time.
+But I still find it a frustrating medium, and mainly because I dearly miss Roger, which I still give, but rarely receive.